khachapuris/clic/MANUAL.md

 exporttokens = [
     # If you want a simple function, insert this
     Token('example_name_a', example_function_a, 'normal', 'func', 'Help text'),
-    # If you want an operator with preference x, insert this
+    # If you want an operator, insert this
     Token('example_name_b', example_function_b, 'mul-tion', 'oper', 'Help text'),
-    # If you want a sign with preference x, insert this
+    # If you want a sign, insert this
     Token('example_name_c', example_function_c, 'strong', 'sign', 'Help text'),
     # Create and register as much functions as you want
 ]